Abruzzo; home to the purest form of Italian food.

 Abruzzo is located on the Adriatic coast in Central Italy.
-Because much of inland Abruzzo is mountainous and covered in National parks, the region was relatively isolated up until the 20th century and as a result still remains fairly unspoiled with lots of ancient villages, monasteries and castles.
+Because much of inland Abruzzo is mountainous and covered in National parks, the region was relatively isolated up until the 20th century.
+As a result, Abruzzo still remains fairly unspoiled with lots of ancient villages, monasteries and castles.
 This ‘isolation’ has also meant that the Abruzzese people have maintained many traditions and customs without influence from the rest of Italy.
-As a result, the cuisine in this region is quite unique and many believe it to be the purest form of Italian food.
+Consequently, the cuisine in this region is quite unique and many believe it to be the purest form of Italian food.

-Inland Abruzzo is historically a land of ancient agricultural and pastoral traditions and this part of the region’s cuisine revolves around fresh seasonal produce, roasted meats, cured pork, aged cheeses and foraged foods such as porcini mushrooms, truffles and chestnuts.
+Inland, Abruzzo is historically a land of ancient agricultural and pastoral traditions.
+So, part of the region’s cuisine revolves around fresh seasonal produce, roasted meats, cured pork, aged cheeses and foraged foods such as porcini mushrooms, truffles and chestnuts.

-The countryside is dotted with herds of sheep and goats, as a consequence lamb and kid are the most popular meat.
+The countryside is dotted with herds of sheep and goats.
+As a consequence, lamb and kid are the most popular meat.
 These are often simmered slowly in sauce and served with polenta or pasta.
-On special occasions large pieces of milk fed lamb are spit roasted or lamb is also slowly cooked in a sealed clay casserole dish along with olives, lemons, hot peppers and oregano in a dish called ‘agnello alle olive’.
+On special occasions large pieces of milk fed lamb are spit roasted.
+Lamb is also slowly cooked in a sealed clay casserole dish along with olives, lemons, hot peppers and oregano in a dish called ‘agnello alle olive’.
 A very popular street and barbecue food is lamb skewers called ‘arrosticini’.
 These are cooked on a special grill the locals call ‘lu fornacell’.

-Beef is not so common in Abruzzo but many families still raise their own pigs and, as in Calabria, flavorful, lean pork meat and cured meats such as salami are produced from these often free-roaming pigs throughout the region.
+Beef is not so common in this region but many families still raise their own pigs and, as in Calabria, flavorful, lean pork meat and cured meats such as salami are produced from these often free-roaming pigs throughout the region.

-Interestingly Abruzzo is where Navelli saffron, more often called L’Aquila saffron, is grown.
-This is generally agreed to be the very best saffron in the world.
-Its stigmas are longer, its aroma stronger and its colour deeper than any other.
+Interestingly, Abruzzo is where Navelli saffron, more often called L’Aquila saffron, is grown.
+This is generally agreed to be one of the very best saffron in the world.
+Its stigmas are longer, its aroma stronger and its colour deeper than most others.
 It is also known as the red gold of Abruzzo and sells for more than $200 an ounce!
 In the area around Aquila, saffron is used in many dishes including a wonderful pasta dish known as ‘cannarozzetti allo zafferano’ which includes sheep’s ricotta, pork cheek and saffron.

 As in the rest of Italy, many meals in Abruzzo begin with a pasta course.
-One of the most well-known is ‘maccheroni alla chitarra’, or guitar pasta.
+One of the most well-known types of pasta is ‘maccheroni alla chitarra’, or guitar pasta.
 The dough for this pasta is cut into quadrangular strips using a tool resembling an acoustic guitar, hence the name.
-The pasta is then traditionally served with a lamb and tomato sauce seasoned with peperoncino, garlic and bay leaves or a lamb ragu with sweet peppers.
-It is also often served with a simple spicy tomato sauce or with pesto Abruzzese which is a spicy pesto made with peperoncino, sundried tomatoes, black olives, pecorino and anchovies.
+The pasta is then traditionally served with 4 meat ragu or a lamb and tomato sauce seasoned with peperoncino, garlic and bay leaves or a lamb ragu with sweet peppers.
+It is also often served with a simple spicy tomato sauce or with pesto Abruzzese which is a spicy pesto made with peperoncino, sun-dried tomatoes, black olives, pecorino and anchovies.

 Like other southern Italians the Abruzzese love spicy dishes!
 In fact, grated cheese is not as popular on pasta in Abruzzo as it is in other parts of Italy.
 Instead, the Abruzzese pass around a small bowl of oil, flavored with either dried or fresh peperoncino.
-I have read that it is even possible to see a whole fresh green chili being passed around with scissors for snipping!
+In some places you can also sometimes see a whole fresh green chili being passed around with scissors for snipping!